 To get started with exploratory testing, you want to define your objective.
 Test charters are a "framework" commonly used in exploratory testing to provide some guidance on the exploratory testing session through a statement of objectives.

 Follow these steps to perform an exploratory testing session from Xray for Jira.
-You can also start your session directly in the Xray Exploratory App, or even use it without Xray.
+You can start your session directly in the Xray Exploratory App or use it without Xray.

 1. Create a generic/unstructured test in Xray